What is Website Optimization for SEO? Strategies and Goals

 Website optimization for search engines can provide opportunities to discover measurable business benefits if done correctly.
 By collecting valuable data through website optimization techniques, you can begin selecting features that help your website perform better, and help you reach a certain objective.

 Each website will have a different goal.
-It depends on their type of business, their target audience, and the desired action the website wants to receive from the audience, such as a purchase, filling out a form, or reading an article.
+It depends on their type of business, their target audience, and the desired action the website wants to receive from the audience.

 • An online publication website conducts website optimization to boost content and the number of articles read by a visitor.